RPleasnick/project-3/README.md

 When looking at each of the museums websites, not only did each museum store information differently, each museum had criteria when using their information.
 The Art Institute of Chicago discouraged scraping their website and only allowed only the data from there public art to be used.
 Utilizing the data dump, only gave the information that was public.

 When creating list of "Greatest Painters", several lists were combine to try to lessen biases.
 The s used votes to determine who was the "greatest".
+The license agreement for theartwolf.com stated that, 'You may access this from theArtWolf for your own personal use subjected to restrictions set in (the) terms and conditions.'

 **Sources for Data**

 Art institute of Chicago Data Dump:   https://github.com/art-institute-of-chicago/api-data;
+Carnegie Museum of Art in Pittsburgh, Pennsylvania: https://github.com/cmoa/collection

 101.csv:  https://theartwolf.com/most-important-painters/,
           https://www.ranker.com/list/best-painters-of-all-time/ranker-art,